 For service providers, this means that their formerly captive audience now get to vote with their wallet.

-But this is where my analogy falls down – we can always buy another phone case.
+But this is where my analogy falls down – you and I can always buy another phone case.

 What this is guaranteed to bring is change.

 Change is neither good nor bad – it depends on your circumstances.

 Some people with a disability will now be able to choose better services that provide much-needed support.

 Some people with a disability love their current support services, and are understandably scared of losing them.

 Some service providers do a fantastic job, and are about to see a lot more customers at their doorstep.

 Some service providers do a mediocre job, and are about to lose most of their clients and will probably fold.

 So why is this so controversial?

 The NDIS attracts debate because it is simultaneously fantastic and terrible.